Personal budget: Methods of personal budgeting

-5 Essential Steps Budgeting

-This method involves assessing one's financial situation, setting realistic financial goals, allocating income, tracking spending and adjusting the budget, and regularly reviewing and revising the budget.
-These steps can help individuals gain better control over their finances and achieve their financial goals.

 50/30/20 budget

 The 50/30/20 budget is a simple plan that sorts personal expenses into three categories: "needs" (basic necessities), "wants", and savings.
 50% of one's net income then goes towards needs, 30% towards wants, and 20% towards savings.

 Pay yourself first method (80/20 budget)

 In the pay yourself first budget people first save at least 20% of their net income, and then freely spend the remaining 80%.
 They can also choose a 70/30, 60/40, or 50/50 budget for more savings.
 The most important part of this method is to put one's savings apart before spending on anything else.

 Sub-savings accounts method

 This method is a variation of the pay yourself first budget, in which people create multiple savings accounts, each for one specific goal (such as a vacation or a new car), and each with an amount of money that should be reached by a specific date.
 They then divide the amount of money needed by the timeline to calculate how much they should save each month.